 If you have been to Greece before, you will know that each area has its local bus service, called the KTEL.
 Tinos is no exception, and in fact the local bus service is quite frequent, compared to other islands.

-In practice however, this would take you several days, as there are well over 30 villages worth stopping at and the buses only run a few times per day.
+In practice however, this would take you several days, as there are well over 30 villages worth stopping at and the buses only run a few times per day on the routes.

 If you only want to see 3-4 villages and spend the rest of your time by the beach, you can comfortably get around Tinos by bus.